PranavBilurkar/MovieCollectionAPI/README.md

 1. **Serilog**: Chose Serilog for logging due to its simplicity, flexibility, structured events and performance.
 It offers easy log message handling with various sinks like files and databases, aiding scalability and monitoring.

 2. **Unity Container DI & Separation of Concerns**: Implemented IoC with Unity for DI to promote loosely coupled and testable code.
 Unity's configuration process allows easy dependency integration, enhancing code quality.
-Additionally, we followed the principle of separation of concerns for code modularity and maintenance ease.
+Additionally, I followed the principle of separation of concerns for code modularity and maintenance ease.

 3. **JWT Authentication**: Chose JWT for secure communication between client and server.
 Its stateless nature avoids server-side storage, making it suitable for modern web apps.